Multi-Order Networks for Action Unit Detection: Conclusion and Discussion

+\tac{Then, we demonstrated that, thanks to its order selection mechanism and task-wise modular architecture, MONET efficiently models the strong inter-task dependencies between AUs and consequently outperform multi-task baselines aswell as state-of-the art performance on both DISFA and BP4D datasets.}

 Finally, the proposed work still suffers from certain limitations.
 The most important is the scalability to a large number of tasks.
-Indeed, the number of permutations for soft order modelling increases as the factorial of the number of tasks, and the number of recurrent cells in the architecture grows linearly with the number of tasks.
-A first intuition to reduce both the number of permutations and the number of used cells would be to partition the task space into blocks of conditionally independent tasks.
-Then we could use a recurrent cell by blocks of task and learn the best block order in a MONET-like fashion.
-However, this strategy comes with the problem of choosing which tasks should be grouped together in blocks.
-Grouping heuristics will be explored in future works.
+Indeed, the number of permutations for soft order modelling increases as the factorial of the number of tasks, and the number of recurrent cells in the architecture grows linearly with the number of tasks. \tac{Furthermore, strong correlations between AUs could be used to partition the set of AUs into several blocks with strong intra-block correlation and low inter-block correlation.
+Then we could use a recurrent cell by blocks of task and learn the best block order with MONET, which would also address the problem of the numbers of tasks.
+Furthermore, an interesting direction will consist in extending MONET to other families of tasks (eg: categorical classification, regression) to design efficient multi-task affective computing methods, including face recognition, AU intensity and arousal/valence estimation, as well as facial landmarks and head pose estimation.}